2.7 Procurement Card (Revised as of 2-19-2018)

 A merchant who primarily provides goods and services prohibited for purchase via the Procard.

-Account structure in the university's Financial Management System (FMS)
+Account structure in the university's Financial Management System (Banner)

-Businesses that provide goods or services and accept payment via the Visa Procard.
+Businesses that provide goods or services and accept payment via the Procard.

 Procard Transaction Management System

-An online system driven by the WSU Academica Portal access.
-Located under the Employee Resources Document Management Services section.
+An online system accessed throuth the WSU Academica Portal.
+This is located under the Employee Resources Document Management Services section.

 Small Dollar Purchase